 - Tier 3 Funding: Tier 3 Funding is identical to Tier 2 Funding, but it available only to WRAP+ Alumni (persons who have successfully completed WRAP+) for up to six months following the date of program completion.

 Yes.
 As noted above, some expenses only apply to individuals who are certain stages of WRAP+.
-Additionally, there are other restrictions on funding as noted below and as included in the downloadable excerpt of the Funding section of the Policy & Procedure Manual, which can be accessed by clicking HERE.
+Additionally, there are other restrictions on funding as noted below and as included in the downloadable excerpt of the Funding section of the Policy & Procedure Manual, which can be accessed by on the WRAP+ Forms Page.

 Unallowable Expenses: The following expenses cannot be funded with WRAP+ funds: